act-rules/act-rules.github.io/_rules/button-accessible-name-97a4e1.md

 #### Inapplicable Example 3

-A `button` element (or `input` button) can have it's role changed through the `role` attribute.
+A `button` element (or `input` button) can have its role changed through the `role` attribute.
 Such elements are not applicable for this rule.
 In most scenarios this will still require an [accessible name][], but different rules, and different success criteria may be applicable.

 ```html
 <button role="link">take me somewhere</button>